danielWende/Find-The-Imposter-Rust-CLI-game/README.md

 Follow the on-screen prompts to perform various actions within the application:

 - Add User: Add a user with their name and age.
-- Remove User: Temporarily remove a user from the list.
+- Remove User: Remove a user from the list.
 - View User Data: Display user data in a table.
 - Play Game: Play a guessing game to find the imposter user.
 - Exit: Save the user data and exit the application.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.